husobee/peerstore/docs/design-document/README.md

 The serialization we are using for both request's and responses is the go built in serialization, called `gob` which is listed in the dependencies.
-This allowed us to have an effecient wire protocol that seamlessly will turn into go specific datastructures.
+This allowed us to have an efficient wire protocol that seamlessly will turn into go specific data structures.

 There is validation built into the request/response libraries, which include valid options for methods, and response types.